 This beach umbrella has been our top beach umbrella for a few years running, and for good reason: Its red-and-white stripes are timeless, and it’s so high quality and long-lasting that it’s been a beachgoer staple since the 1940s.
 (Plus, its over-seven-foot diameter will help enforce a safe distance from your fellow beachgoers.)
 If you’re looking for a more lightweight or less expensive option, there are some other picks, too.
 Read more here.

 The chair sports a retro look and comes in different colors, and it’s portable enough to keep in the trunk of your car at all times for an impromptu picnic.
-Pair with a vintage cooler, like New York City–based photographer Jennifer Trahan, and your setup will seem effortlessly stylish.
+Pair with a vintage cooler, like New York City–based photographer Jennifer Trahan does, and your setup will seem effortlessly stylish.
 Read more here.

 Many people are exploring trails and parks for the first time, but going hiking is not as easy as taking a walk in the woods.
 If you need help finding your way, this collection of 100,000 trails nationwide — recommended by Appalachian thru-hikers and outdoor experts — will help you find the best hikes in your area, whether you’re a pro or a beginner.
-But if you’ve already got a trail in mind, we also found the best hiking boots, backpacks, even snacks to get you started.
+If you’ve already got a trail in mind, we also found the best hiking boots, backpacks, even snacks to get you started.
 Read more here.

 If you’re one of many Americans rushing out to buy their first recreational vehicle or just spending a lot of time car-camping, this propane-powered portable firepit is a great fit for on-the-go activities, thanks to the fact it’s spark-free and can be quickly and easily turned on and off.
 In fact, one full-time RV family told us it’s their favorite purchase of all time (though they have lots of other recommendations for RV accessories to outfit your new summer outdoor hobby).
 Read more here.

-The Best Things for Home
+The Best Things for Staying Home

 We’ve got no judgments if your idea of a good time this summer is sitting inside and watching TV or doing a crossword puzzle.
 But you’ll likely want to stay cool — so we talked with hardware-store owners about the best fans, and this one from Holmes was a favorite.
 It functions both as a fan and a budget air conditioner, as it blows cool air, removes hot air, and shuts off at night after bringing your space down to your desired temperature.
 Read more here.